Kate Bishop (Marvel Cinematic Universe): 1872 cowgirl

 In an alternate American frontier 1872, Kate Bishop lived in the Mojave Desert and was a cowgirl.
 Her parents were killed by Sonny Burch, under the Hood's command.
 Bishop owned a horse as her pet and partnered with Xu Shang-Chi to rescue people kidnapped by the Hood.
 One day, Bishop and Shang-Chi broke into a saloon and confronted John Walker about the Hood's whereabouts.
 After defeating the men in the saloon, she and Shang-Chi discovered a destroyed town and rescued a Chinese boy who told them about a mysterious train and asked to join them.
 They located the train and went onboard where they were confronted by Burch and his men.
 When the train arrived at the Hood's location, Bishop was instructed to stay inside and became enthralled by Burch's hypnotic watch.
 She broke out of the trance after a bell rang and defeated Burch's men while planning to make Burch suffer.
 She then left the train and saved Shang-Chi by shooting the Hood, which turned out to be Shang-Chi's sister.
 Just then, Bishop showed remorse, for which Shang-Chi forgave her, claiming that she did not kill Xialing, "the Hood did".
 She and Shang-Chi took Jun-Fan to a village and set off to embark on another adventure as they rode off into the sunset.

 Zombie outbreak

 In an alternate universe where a zombie plague infected the world, Kate Bishop was among the survivors of the infection, and formed a group with Riri Williams and Kamala Khan.
 Upon finding a shrunken device inside of a zombie S.H.I.E.L.D. agent, the trio deduced that the device may be able to help the world.
 To confirm this, they traveled to a S.H.I.E.L.D. base located in Ohio.
 Along the way, they encountered a storm and crater in the mountains caused from the fighting between a zombie Carol Danvers and Ikaris.
-Bishop attempts to kill the latter with a trick arrow she recovered from Zombie Clint Barton, only to learn it was a non-lethal confetti arrow.
+Bishop attempts to kill the former with a trick arrow she recovered from Zombie Clint Barton, only to learn it was a non-lethal confetti arrow.
 Bishop was subsequently vaporized by Danvers's energy blasts.